uclaml/SPIN/README.md

 ```

 ### Data
 We provide the data used in our experiments along with the synthetic data we generated in this repo as well as on HuggingFace.
-These data is converted to .parquet format for fine-tuning.
+These data are converted to .parquet format for fine-tuning.

+❗ On 04/04/2024, we discovered that the dataset uploaded for SPIN_iter1 was incorrectly ordered.
+A corrected version has been re-uploaded.

 | Dataset                    |                           Download                           |
 | :----------------------- | :----------------------------------------------------------: |